Tyarporn/coldbrew-coders/ideation.md

 - Potentially create a bot that allows you to compile and deploy smart contracts on the Ethereum blockchain test networks for educational purposes.
 - Ask for sport and bot will list all live, upcoming, and results games for that sport.
 - Bot that will list restaurants or conveniences nearby after user lists a specific location.
+- Bot will play music or find music based on users wants.